 Of course once catastrophes get large enough, they are no longer catalytic.
 When we think of what could delay technological progress in coming years, there is a reasonable-sized list.
 Global financial depression, a global pandemic, nativism due to effective nuclear terrorism at the city scale, a massive meteor strike, and runaway climate change, could all be large enough to delay progress.
 Conventional wars, even world wars, and most forms of terrorism I can imagine would likely just further accelerate technological progress, as we saw in the Second World War.
 That’s not to say we shouldn’t relentlessly continue our peacebuilding, or that war is a moral path (it usually isn’t).
 I’m just observing there are far fewer threats to acceleration than most people realize.

 An early disaster with AI development might also delay technological progress, but I don’t think by much.
 This brings us to “unfriendly AI”, the topic that Elon Musk, Nick Bostrom, the Future of Life Institute, the Machine Intelligence Research Institute, and others have been so recently concerned with?
-Read Bostrom’s Superintelligence (2014), for the most recent popular cautionary story about AI, written from a highly rationalist, engineering-driven, top-down perspective.
+Read Bostrom’s Superintelligence (2014), for the most recent popular cautionary story about AI, written from a highly rationalist, randomness-championing, engineering-driven perspective.

 But if our machine intelligences emerge mostly bottom-up, via evolutionary developmental processes, replicating, varying, interacting, selecting, and converging in biologically-inspired hardware, such as we see in today’s deep learning systems, they will do so as a collective or population of intelligences, never as a single, top-down engineered intelligence.
 That collective will have a natural distribution of acceptable behavior, it will have a self-organized morality, and it will self-police its moral deviants.
 Those are the issues we need to focus on if we want to understand the future safety and ability of AI, not rationalist fantasies.